 Take the long edge of the pizza dough and roll the dough in on itself, forming one long tube.
 Using a sharp knife, slice down the entire length of the tube to expose the filling.

 With the exposed filling side facing up, and the two strands of dough laying side by side, pinch the very tops of the strands together to form a seal.
 Carefully twist the two strands of dough over and under each other to form a long braid.
 Take both ends of the braided tube and bring them together to form a circle, pinching together the two ends.

 Place the braided dough inside the skillet, and place the skillet inside the oven.
 Keep the skillet as close as possible to the door, where the oven is a little cooler, as you want to cook the babka slowly.

 Bake the babka for 30 minutes, rotating the skillet slightly every few minutes to ensure it cooks evenly and doesn’t burn.
 Extinguish the flame on your Ooni and leave the babka to continue cooking slowly in the residual heat of the oven.
 To test that it’s fully cooked, take a skewer and insert it into the babka - it should be clean when removed.

 While the babka continues baking, make the glaze.
-In a saucepan over a medium heat, melt the butter and mix in the honey and orange juice.
+In a saucepan over a medium heat, melt the butter and mix in the honey, orange juice and orange zest.
 Remove from the heat and set aside.